How Meditation Strengthens Your Willpower, Self-Control, Discipline

 While meditation's "inner-world" bulletproofing benefits have been known and written about for ages, seeing it confirmed (using the latest scientific gadgetry, no less) is a whole new ballgame.
 For those of us seeking a better life (aren't we all!), this is great news.

-Through the incredible power of neuroplasticity, meditation helps you "do things you don't really wanna' do but know you needta'.
+Through the incredible power of neuroplasticity, meditation helps you "do the things you don't really wanna' do but know you needta'.
 From exercising more, to eating better, to kicking addiction, to learning new skills, to achieving your dream(s), meditation's "inner-strength" magnification improves your life on all levels.

 More Ways Meditation Tops-Up Willpower